what you prefer

 - Does not come with building control (however we have had one of our roofs inspected by building control it had passed)

-- Wider range of roofing tiles and accessories available, see Metrotile
+- A wider range of roofing tiles and accessories available, see Metrotile Website Or Metrotile Products Brochure

 More designs: Facebook Gallery

-Orangeries are similar to conservatories, however they have flat roof with a glazed atrium.
+Orangeries are similar to conservatories, however, they have a flat roof with a glazed atrium.

 - Mostly glazed structure